Choens/blood-sugars/_posts/2015-08-19-basic-statistics-into.md

 (probably not this week).

-This week's posts will focus on producing a clinically similar version of the measures derived from mannual tests and the last three data elements derived from CGM sensor data (rows 3-5).
+This week's posts will focus on producing a clinically similar version of the measures derived from mannual tests and the last three measures derived from CGM sensor data (rows 3-5).

 # Interoperability

 You may have noticed that many of the measures in the Statistics table are blank.
-Data elements based on CGM data are blank because the Medtronic system cannot get data from Karen's Dexcom Continuous Glucose Monitor.
+All measures based on CGM data are blank because the Medtronic system cannot get data from Karen's Dexcom Continuous Glucose Monitor.
 Humanity was able to land on the moon with a computer that today would not qualify as a child's calculator.
 But device